 In the hunt for cause and cure, scientists have focused on various abnormal protein deposits that mark diseased brains.
 Deposits called plaques and tangles have captured the most attention.
 Hirano bodies, while not at the forefront of Alzheimer’s research, are another type of protein deposit associated with the disease.

-“Hirano bodies are certainly more prevalent in brains from patients who are suffering from dementias, probably any type,” said James Bamburg, one of Fechheimer’s collaborators and a professor of biochemistry and molecular biology at Colorado State University.
+“Hirano bodies are certainly more prevalent in brains from patients who are suffering from dementia, probably any type,” said James Bamburg, one of Fechheimer’s collaborators and a professor of biochemistry and molecular biology at Colorado State University.
 “Hirano bodies also occur in brains of individuals with normal cognitive function but usually increase in number with age.”
 (5)

 As of this date, there is no clear cause to why some people get AD.
 In the research I presented above, there are clear links between Alzheimer’s disease (AD) and mold/fungus.
 Many of the symptoms in both diseases are very similar such as memory and behavioral issues, along with brain inflammation.
 In addition to this research, I also have my own personal testimony and the testimony of many other people who suffer from a mold illness that have many of the same problems as the people do that suffer from AD.

-I personally feel that these links and the evidence are so obvious that it doesn’t take a medical expert to convince me that mold and parasites may in fact be the cause of Alzheimer’s disease.
+I personally feel that these links and the evidence are so obvious that it doesn’t take a medical expert to convince me that mold and parasites may, in fact, be the cause of Alzheimer’s disease.

 Just think how many of these millions of people who suffer and die from AD had lived and/or worked much of their lives in toxic moldy homes that eventually infected them with mold.
 A fungal infection that slowly fed on their bodies and brains until they eventually were completely taken over by the mold demons of death.